-If the port is VLAN aware and the frame is tagged, then the frame is classified to the DEI value in the tag.
-Otherwise the frame is classified to the default DEI value.
+If the port is VLAN aware and the frame is tagged, then the frame is classified to a DP level that is equal to the DEI value in the tag.
+Otherwise the frame is classified to the default DP level.